Clinical-Genomics/scout/docs/admin-guide/panelapp_panels.md

 `scout load panel --panel-app  --institute <inst-id> (--panel-app-confidence green|amber|red)`

-Please note that **if you don't specify any confidence level with the --panel-app-confidence option, then only the `HighEvidence` (green) will be included in the panels**.
+Please note that **if you don't specify any confidence level with the --panel-app-confidence option, then only the `HighEvidence` (green) genes will be included in the panels**.

 To **create/update only one** PanelApp panel, use the following command: